AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2023-02-05-react-context-nested-components/index.md

 ---
 title: Detecting Nested Components in React with the Context API
-description: The React Context API is normally used to avoid prop drilling.
-But it can also be used to detect if a component is nested within another instance of itself or as a child of a particular component.
+description: Normally, React's Context API is used to avoid prop drilling.
+But you can also use it to detect if a component is a child of a particular component.
 keywords: [react, nested components, context]
 categories: [react, html]
 thumbnail: https://images.unsplash.com/photo-1598811629267-faffa0027fe4?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=600&h=600&q=80